 Fruit and vegetable picking might not be the first thing that comes to mind when you think of urban Columbus, but there are many pick-your-own farms within an hour’s drive of Columbus, Ohio.
 Plus farmers from all over bring their produce and homemade goods to nearly every suburb and neighborhood in Columbus!

-120. Pumpkin Farms – find your nearest here: A Complete List of Pumpkin Patches and Fall Festivals in Central Ohio
+Every October farms around Central Ohio offer Fall Festivals, pumpkin picking, hay rides and more!
+Find your nearest here: A Complete List of Pumpkin Patches and Fall Festivals in Central Ohio

 Save this post on Pinterest!